gaehlerm/SoftwareEngineering/README.md

 You want to add a new option to one of your API functions, but there is a lot of existing customer code.
 This code does not currently utilize this new option and won't use it in the future.
 How can you add this option without breaking this old user code?

-The answers are default arguments.
+The answer is default arguments.
 The current behavior is set to be the default.
 After the update, the user can select an alternative option within the function call.
 This works in all modern programming languages.
 You don't even need an if statement.

 Let's make a brief example.
 Let's consider the following function: